 - Ferments are 1 to 1.5 tons in size (very small)

 - Each year and each vineyard and each block and fermentor-are treated individually-I have no formulaic “crush protocol” whatsoever.

 - I pick on biodynamically-favourable dates-by taste and feel, knowing the vineyards-with little regard for perfect numbers and phenomena such as “ripe tannins”

-- No formal “cold soak” since fruit is often picked very early in the morning and arrives in great shape
+- No formal “cold soak”, since the fruit is often picked very early in the morning and arrives in great shape

-- Typically no pumpovers and always pigeages (I enter my wines with my body to manage the caps-just me and no one else)
+- No pumpovers ( am not implying that pumpovers are unsuitable for wine in general) and always pigeages (I enter my wines with my body to manage the caps-just me and no one else)

 - Fermentations from beginning to end range from 12-20 days, depending, as always.

 - I do all of the work on my wines personally from picking through bottling, the exceptions being the bottling line and triage during processing.
 I can’t do those things alone.
 I do most of the canopy work in my Maresh Vineyard blocks in solitude as well, the exception being pruning.
 I have been pruning with the crew for some time now.
 2.29 acres of these vines were planted on their own roots and dry-farmed, organically, since 1970.
 One acre was planted on their own roots and farmed the same way since 1978.
 The rest of my Maresh fruit comes from blocks farmed by Jim Maresh Sr.